1Asfandyar/SoundScan/README.md

 ### 3. DB-Level Constraints
 This is the ultimate, unbreakable layer built directly into our PostgreSQL database.
 Even if a bug in our code bypasses the first two layers, the database will physically block duplicate or invalid data from corrupting our tables.
 Few examples are uniqueness constraints, not null contraints etc.

+A key example is the unique index on `audio_uploads.file_hash`.
+This ensures that the same MP3 content cannot be saved twice, while also making duplicate lookups fast and efficient at query time.

 ### Step-by-Step File Journey
 When a file is uploaded, it goes through 3 quick steps: